Engee documentation

 The hydraulic diameter is:

-The overlap value is limited between and .
+Overlap value limited between and .

-where is the diameter of the orifice.
+where — the diameter of the hole.

 spool with orifice hole il 1 2